jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 At a high level, we need to perform the following tasks:

 1. First, we must conceptualize the task as a "function" such that the inputs and outputs of the task can be described in a concrete mathematical sense (amenable for programmability).
 2. Second, we need a way to quantify the degree to which our model is performing poorly against a known set of correct answers.
-This is typically denoted as the *loss* function of the model.
+This is typically denoted as the *loss* or *objective* function of the model.
 3. Third, we need an *optimization strategy* which will describe how to adjust the model after feedback is provided regarding the model's performance as per the loss function described above.
 4. Fourth, we need a *regularization strategy* to address inadvertently tuning the model with a high degree of specificity to our training data, at the cost of generalized performance when handling inputs not yet encountered.
 5. Fifth, we need an *architecture* for our model, including how inputs are transformed into outputs and an enumaration of all the adjustable parameters the model supports.